A Guide to Growing Radishes in Containers

-- Check to see if the radishes are at a good pick-able size.
-You can uncover the tops of each plant to determine their size.
+- Check to see if the radishes are at a good pickable size.
+You can uncover the top of each plant to determine its size.
 If the radish is slightly thicker than your thumb, it's ready to be picked.

 - Pull radishes from the ground.
 The leaves break easily, so pull the radish from the top of the root.